Generic stabilizers for simple algebraic groups: Smoothness: Proof of Theorem

 \begin{lem}[$\wedge^3 k^7$] For $G = \SL_7$ and $V = \wedge^3 k^7$, the stabilizer $G_v$ of a generic vector $v \in V$ is a simple algebraic group of type $G_2$.
 In particular, $G_v$ is smooth. \end{lem}

 \begin{proof} In the case $k = \C$, this result goes back at least to \cite{Engel}, see \cite{Agricola} for context.
-For general $k$, \cite[Prop.~3.2.17]{GurLawther1} shows that $G(k)_v$ are the $k$-points of a subgroup of type $G_2$ so that the tautological representation of $\SL_7$ restricts to the Weyl module $V(\omega_2)$ of $G_2$.
+For general $k$, \cite[Prop.~5.2.17]{GurLawther} shows that $G(k)_v$ are the $k$-points of a subgroup of type $G_2$ so that the tautological representation of $\SL_7$ restricts to the Weyl module $V(\omega_2)$ of $G_2$.
 In the notation established above, $\dim \lsub = 14$.
+It remains to show that $G_v$ is smooth, i.e., that $\g_v = \lsub$, equivalently that $\dim \g_v = 14$.

 If $\car k \ne 2, 7$, then, as a representation of $G_2$, $\sl_7 = \so_7 \oplus L(2\omega_2)$, where $\so_7$ can be identified with skew-symmetric matrices and $L(2\omega_2)$ with the trace zero symmetric matrices, and $\so_7/\lsub$ is the natural representation of $G_2$.
 The only Lie algebra lying between $\lsub$ and $\sl_7$ is $\so_7$.
-However, the restriction of $V$ to $\SO_7$ has head the spin representation with generic stabilizer $G_2$, so the stabilizer in $\so_7$ of a generic vector in $V$ can be no larger than $\lsub$, whence $\g_v \ne \so_7$, completing the proof in this case.
+However, the restriction of $V$ to $\so_7$ has head the spin representation with generic stabilizer $G_2$, so the stabilizer in $\so_7$ of a generic vector in $V$ can be no larger than $\lsub$, whence $\g_v \ne \so_7$, completing the proof in this case.